In this post, I'm going to break down MFE and MAE, show you where you can get these metrics, and how to use them to improve your trading.

 What Happens Afterwards Matters Too

 In order to improve the profitability of a trading strategy, you can either reduce the stop loss, or increase the take profit.
-It's generally easier to increase the take profit level, and using MaxP can help you do that.
+It's generally easier to increase the take profit level, and using MaxR can help you do that.
 MFE won't help you unless you are closing your trades way too late.
-Even then, you might be able to squeeze a little more out of your trades by using MaxP instead of MFE.
+Even then, you might be able to squeeze a little more out of your trades by using MaxR instead of MFE.

 Use the Right Type of MAE and MFE